clulab/processors/README.md

 [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml)
 but plan to add more in the future, including tools developed in house.

-This software requires Java 1.6 and Scala 2.9.*.
+This software requires Java 1.6, Scala 2.9.*, and CoreNLP 1.3.4 or higher.

 This code is licensed under GPL v2 or higher.